-While COVID-19 vaccine appointments were hard to come by in the initial days of the roll-out, more than eight months later there are now a variety of options for anyone who wants to get the shots.
+While COVID-19 vaccine appointments were hard to come by in the initial days of the roll-out, there are now a variety of options for anyone who wants to get the shots.

 Throughout the pandemic, a community’s best resource remains their local department of health.
 This remains true for vaccines.
 Every Florida county has a health department with resources to find available vaccine appointments.